Types of Cognos TM1 Components

 Features of TM1P

 The Tm1p.ini file is important because that is where you can set parameters that change the user’s TM1 Perspectives experience.

-- AdvancedRulesEditor: This parameter is set to True or False and will indicate the type of TM1 Rules Editor that is used.
+- AdvancedRulesEditor: This parameter is set to True or False, and it indicates the type of TM1 Rules Editor that is used.

 - DisplayReplications: This True/False parameter should be set to False for most users.

-You can actually have both TM1 Perspectives and TM1 Architect open and running at the same time on your machine, accessing the same or different TM1 Servers.
+You can have both TM1 Perspectives and TM1 Architect open and running at the same time on your machine while accessing the same or different TM1 Servers.